blockchain-lab/shared_vision_towards_programmable_economy/README.md

 In May 1962 the vision of a "[time-sharing computer system with many remote stations](http://dl.acm.org/citation.cfm?id=1460847)" was presented, known as The Internet today.
-Nobody owns the Internet.
+Nobody owns The Internet.
 This has been a critical factor for its decades long success story.
 The Internet consists of numerous Autonomous Systems which are loosely coupled and have a common numbering mechanism.
 On top of this global communication infrastructure we build email, videoconferencing, entertainment platforms, search engines, marketplaces, countless cloud services, and essentially a digital economy.
 These examples often contain a single central point of control and authority.
 It has proven hard to create a decentralized governance layer for such vital public infrastructure.